Lots of mothers breastfeed successfully during pregnancy. But you may notice some changes. These are normal.

 Weaning

 Some breastfeeding babies and toddlers respond to a drop in milk supply by breastfeeding less.
 They may want to start weaning.
 Weaning is starting your baby on solid foods.
-This depends on their own readiness to wean.
-It also depends on your own feelings about feeding through pregnancy.

 As your milk changes

-Your breast milk’s taste can change a bit later in the pregnancy.
-Your milk will also turn into colostrum.
 Older babies may notice a change in the taste.
-They may wean at that point, but they also may want to try feeding again once the new baby arrives.
-Pregnancy hormones in breast milk are completely safe for your breastfeeding child.
+They may wean at that point.
+But they also may want to try feeding again after the new baby arrives.
+This is known as tandem feeding.

 Taking care of yourself